Khloe Terae Rocks A Skimpy Bikini While Posing On A Pile Of Hockey Jerseys

-Khloe Terae expressed her excitement for the upcoming sports season in the hottest way possible.
-The model shared a trio of shots on her Instagram page on January 13 — all of which saw her in a skimpy bikini.
+Khloe Terae expressed her excitement for the start of the NHL season in the hottest way possible.
+The model shared a trio of shots on her Instagram page on January 13 — all of which featured her in a skimpy bikini.

-The first image in the set captured Khloe posing with her chest toward the camera.
-She laid on her back, positioning herself over a pile of hockey jerseys and next to some ice skates.
+The first image in the set featured Khloe posing with her chest toward the camera.
+She lay on her back, positioning herself over a pile of hockey jerseys and next to some ice skates.
 Khloe put her hands over her head, grabbing a hockey stick with both of her hands.
-She looked into the camera with a sultry stare and lips slightly parted.
+She looked at the camera with a sultry stare and lips slightly parted.
 The next two photos in the series were snapped at a further angle, but Khloe wore the same bikini in every single shot.

-She opted for a crocheted suit that showed more than it covered.
-The garment had a pair of tiny, triangular cups that covered what was necessary to meet Instagram’s guidelines while still showing an eyeful of cleavage.
+She rocked a crocheted suit that showed more than it covered.
+The garment had a pair of tiny triangular cups that covered what was necessary to meet Instagram's guidelines while still showing an eyeful of cleavage.
 Its cups were spaced far apart, making for an NSFW look that proved hard to be ignored.
 There was also a single maple leaf over each one of her breasts.
-It had a pair of thin straps that secured around her neck in a halter-style.
+It had a pair of thin straps that secured around her neck in a halter style.

-Khloe wore her long, blond locks down and slightly waved.
-She added a small bracelet to her wrist and a pendant necklace that drew even more attention to her bust.
-In the caption of the update, Khloe shared that she was “fired up” because her sport is finally coming back.
+In the caption, Khloe shared that she was "fired up" because her sport is finally coming back.
 She also asked fans to comment with their favorite team.

-Within minutes of the update going live, it’s earned more than 1,700 likes and 80-plus comments from her adoring audience.
-Some Instagrammers raved over Khloe bombshell body while several others also expressed their excitement over the sport.
+Within minutes of the update going live, it's earned more than 1,700 likes and 80-plus comments from her adoring audience.
+Some Instagrammers raved over Khloe's bombshell body while several others also expressed their excitement over the new NHL season.

 "Hockey Is Back Baby!!
 Penguins All Day Everyday.
 I would love to watch a game with one," one follower wrote with a few red hearts.